sergiodxa/remix-auth-oauth2/README.md

 let tokens = await strategy.refreshToken(refreshToken);
 ```

-The refresh token is part of the `tokens` object the varify callback receives.
+The refresh token is part of the `tokens` object the verify callback receives.
 How you store it to call `strategy.refreshToken` and what you do with the `tokens` object after it is up to you.

 The most common approach would be to store the refresh token in the user data and then update the session after refreshing the token.